TezBaydu/Milestone-Project-1-Band/README.md

 This band's genre is mainly punk rock but has shades of funk, groove and reggae.
 There is potential for this kind of music to break the market and give the under-privileged a perspective, especially once the pandemic is over there may well be some controversial political decisions that could affect the vulnerable.

+This is the first project of a 4 module Full Stack Developer course provided by the [Code Institute](https://codeinstitute.net/).
+Main requirements are to show understanding of HTML and CSS by developing a User Centric Front End website.

 [Back to top ⇧](#Project-Council-Culture)

 ## UX